suvambasak/LEOCraft/README.md

 ### Measure Coverage

+To measure the coverage of the constellation, import the following module.

 ```python
 from LEOCraft.performance.basic.stretch import Stretch
 ```

+Create an instance of coverage and add the instance of Starlink constellation to compute coverage.

 ```python
 cov = Coverage(leo_con)
 cov.build()
 cov.compute()
 ```

+The output will be as follows.

 ```bash
 [Coverage] Building coverage...